 Start a budget and plan to save money now, so when you do accomplish your career change, you can be prepared for any unknowns.

 As you prepare to change careers, you’ll need to update your résumé and portfolio.
 From building a website to utilizing a template to help you craft a good résumé or cover letter, there are many ways to display your skill set to employers.

 As you gain education, training, and certifications, you’ll want to make sure your résumé and portfolio accurately reflect your new skills.
 New volunteer experience, clinical, or demonstration teaching are also good skills to put onto your résumé.

 Job hunting for your dream job will mean you need to demonstrate your school work, job skills, and career goals.
 A resume or portfolio can help you do this.

 At age 30, most experts agree that your résumé shouldn’t exceed one page and should leave off any jobs from when you were very young.

 The idea of transitioning to a new career can seem daunting, but it doesn’t need to be.
 You can successfully determine what career is the best for you and use education and training to get on the path that will lead you to that job.

 Learn to improve your relationships, hone your problem-solving skills, and gain valuable work experience to help you on a new career path.

-WGU can help you get that educational experience you need to go through a career change, and start working somewhere that you’re passionate about.
+WGU can help you get the educational experience you need to go through a career change and start working somewhere that you’re passionate about.